AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/active-campaign-modules.md

 ### Add a Tag to a Contact

-This action module `adds a tag to a contact`.
+This action module adds a tag to a contact.

 You specify the IDs of the contact and of the tag.

-The module returns the ID of the  `tag and contact` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the  tag and contact and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.